Bugatti Automobiles: Bolide

 The Bolide is Bugatti's first track-only sports car under Volkswagen ownership, digitally unveiled in October 2020.
-Built around Bugatti's existing 8.0-liter W16 engine, the engineers designed only a minimum of bodywork.
-The result is the smallest possible shell.
-Although the concept version boasted a power output of 1361 kW, this was achieved using 110-octane racing fuel.
-The production version will have a power output of 1177 kW with a torque figure of 1600 Nm at 2,250 rpm using 98 RON gas.
+Built around Bugatti's existing 8.0-liter W16 engine, the engineers sought to reduce the bodywork to a minimum, resulting in a compact body shell.
+Although the concept version had a power output of 1361 kW, this was achieved using 110-octane racing fuel.
+The production version has a power output of 1600 PS at 7,050 rpm with a torque figure of 1600 Nm at 2,250 rpm using 98 RON gas.
 The top speed is expected to be over 500 km/h.
 As part of its Monterey Car Week announcement, Bugatti has said that it will build 40 production-spec Bolide models.
 Currently, the car is being pushed through the final stages of its development programme, but Bugatti aims to commence deliveries in 2024.
 Prices will start from €4 million ($4.25 million).